Retribution-Typescript Demonstrating Class and Inheritance in TypeScript Code Transcript

 myDog.bark(); // Outputs "Buddy says Woof!"

-.
+In this example, Dog inherits from Animal, utilizing super to call the parent's constructor and introducing its own method bark.
 TypeScript also supports access modifiers (public, private, protected), enhancing control over class member visibility, ensuring secure and maintainable code structures.
 For example:

 class Car {